v1.10 Updated September 27, 2021

-This Data Processing Agreement (the “DPA”) is executed as of the latest signed date by both parties below (the “DPA Effective Date”) between Fivetran, Inc. (“Fivetran”) and Customer defined below (“Customer”).
+This Data Processing Addendum (the “DPA”) is executed as of the latest date below (the “DPA Effective Date”) between Fivetran, Inc. (“Fivetran”) and Customer defined below (“Customer”).
 Capitalized terms have the meanings provided in the MSA (defined below) except as provided here.

 WHEREAS, Fivetran and Customer are parties to a Master Subscription Agreement (the “MSA”) regarding Customer’s trial and/or subscription to Fivetran’s Services; and

 WHEREAS, Fivetran and Customer wish to enter this DPA, which will supplement certain provisions of the MSA regarding the parties’ security and data protection obligations.

 NOW THEREFORE, the parties agree as follows: